Multiway Junction Conditions: Booklets and Webs: Junction conditions in dilaton gravity

-where the scalar source strength $\Xi$ is In the sake of generality, we assume the matter fields also couple to the dilaton, if this is not the case we simply set $\Xi=0$ and all the following discussions apply directly.
+In the sake of generality, we assume the matter fields also couple to the dilaton, if this is not the case we simply set $\Xi=0$ and all the following discussions apply directly.

 For the 2-dimensional case, the kinetic term $\lambda (\partial\Phi)^2$ can be eliminated \cite{almheiri2015} by a Weyl transformation on the metric,